 Contract assets consist primarily of unbilled amounts resulting from long-term contracts when revenue recognized exceeds the amount billed often due to billing schedule timing.
 Contract liabilities result from advance payments received on a contract or from billings in excess of revenue recognized on long-term contracts due to billing schedule timing.
-The net contract assets (liabilities) as of March 31, 2020 increased by \$17.3 million as compared to December 31, 2019.
-The increase in contract assets is primarily due to work in the health, education and social programs and energy, environmental, and infrastructure client markets for the U.S. federal government, most of which has been performed on time-and-materials contracts.
-There were no material changes to contract balances due to impairments or business combinations during the period.
+The net contract assets (liabilities) as of June 30, 2020 increased by \$15.5 million as compared to December 31, 2019.
+The increase in net contract assets (liabilities) is primarily due to work in the health, education and social programs, including the ITG acquisition, and energy, environmental, and infrastructure client markets, offset by consumer and financial services markets.
+There were no material changes to contract balances due to impairments during the period.